-At Press: Destroying Young Lives: Hazing in Schools and the Military by Hank Nuwer, Indiana University Press.
+At Press: Destroying Young Lives by Hank Nuwer, Indiana University Press.
 Features investigative journalism and scholarship by Nuwer, interviews with education law guru Peter Lake and “Guyland” author Michael Kimmel; essays by HPO founder Tracy Maxwell, social activisy Colleen McGlone, Professor and law expert Brian Crow, NCAA Survey cotaker Norm Pollard, Lawyer Douglas Fierberg, Chloe Neely, Ashley Stone, Prof. Gina Lee-Olukoya, Prof. Ray Begovich, Robert Biggs, Malinda Matney, Prof. Elizabeth J. Allan, Morgan B. Kinney, Susan P. Stuart, Debbie Smith, Stacey Kennelly, Edward G. Whipple, Sarah Wild, Allison Swick-Duttine, David Westol, James F. Keenan, S.J.;David Hovde, and Travis P. Apgar.

 Destroying Young Lives Contributors